danieladams456/architecture-thoughts/dynamodb_elasticsearch.md

     else:
         return 'default'
 ```

+## Other Replication Notes
+If you app is in an enterprise where there are scheduled maintenance windows and can handle a couple minutes of downtime, you can delete all the Elasticsearch indices and reload them from DynamoDB during off hours over the weekend.
+This helps ensure over time the DynamoDB tables and Elasticsearch don't drift apart for whatever reason.
+I'm sure it could also be done in a blue/green fashion with no downtime using a second Elasticsearch cluster, but that would add more complexity.

 ## Elasticsearch Sizing - optimize for small data volume since the cluster is scoped to a single application